 |a An investigational non-nucleoside reverse transcriptase inhibitor not approved in the United States.|

-Prevention of Maternal-Fetal HIV-1 Transmission
+Prevention Of Maternal-Fetal HIV-1 Transmission

-The utility of zidovudine alone for the prevention of maternal-fetal HIV-1 transmission was demonstrated in a randomized, double-blind, placebo-controlled trial conducted in HIV-1-infected pregnant women with CD4+ cell counts of 200 to 1,818 cells/mm³ (median in the treated group: 560 cells/mm³) who had little or no previous exposure to zidovudine.
+The utility of zidovudine alone for the prevention of maternal-fetal HIV-1 transmission was demonstrated in a randomized, double-blind, placebo-controlled trial conducted in HIV-1-infected pregnant women with CD4+ cell counts of 200 to 1,818 cells per mm³ (median in the treated group: 560 cells per mm³) who had little or no previous exposure to zidovudine.
 Oral zidovudine was initiated between 14 and 34 weeks of gestation (median 11 weeks of therapy) followed by IV administration of zidovudine during labor and delivery.
 Following birth, neonates received oral zidovudine syrup for 6 weeks.
-The study showed a statistically significant difference in the incidence of HIV-1 infection in the neonates (based on viral culture from peripheral blood) between the group receiving zidovudine and the group receiving placebo.
-Of 363 neonates evaluated in the study, the estimated risk of HIV-1 infection was 7.8% in the group receiving zidovudine and 24.9% in the placebo group, a relative reduction in transmission risk of 68.7%.
+The trial showed a statistically significant difference in the incidence of HIV-1 infection in the neonates (based on viral culture from peripheral blood) between the group receiving zidovudine and the group receiving placebo.
+Of 363 neonates evaluated in the trial, the estimated risk of HIV-1 infection was 7.8% in the group receiving zidovudine and 24.9% in the placebo group, a relative reduction in transmission risk of 68.7%.
 Zidovudine was well tolerated by mothers and infants.
 There was no difference in pregnancy-related adverse events between the treatment groups.

-Last reviewed on RxList: 12/16/2011
+Last reviewed on RxList: 3/13/2017

 This monograph has been modified to include the generic and brand name in many instances.

 Now you can gain knowledge and insight about a drug treatment with Patient Discussions.